Priyanshugupta-03/CS578_Data_Viz_Scrollytelling_Project/README.md

 Group A (Pro-EV Team): Focused on showcasing the long-term operational benefits and sustainability of EVs.

 Group B (Against-EV Team): Focused on critically analyzing the hidden costs, such as battery manufacturing and material mining.

+The project is present inside the "CS578_Data_viz_Scrollytelling_project" directory and can be started by running "npm run dev" from the console.